This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Archers Post - Marsabit National Park

-Depart after breakfast and head northwards.
-Even with the new tarmac road that currently extends to Marsabit from Isiolo and the Samburu National Reserve area, travelling to Marsabit, in the far north of Kenya, is a long, bumpy and hot bounce through semi-desert acacia scrub country.
-But then, in the heat haze ahead rises the huge volcanic cones of Marsabit.
-Like an island in the sky the tops of these hills are covered in dense forest that, when the rains have been kind, can appear to glow in greens.
-Arrival for lunch at the hotel.
-Afternoon game drive in the national park.
-Home to some famously long-tusked elephants, loads of forest buffalo as well as bushbuck and leopards (which are almost never seen) Marsabit National Park is very rarely visited.
-Dinner and overnight at The Victorian Hotel.
+You'll depart after breakfast and head northwards.
+Even with the new tarmac road that currently extends to Marsabit from Isiolo and the Samburu National Reserve area, travelling to Marsabit, in the far north of Kenya, is a long, bumpy, and hot ride through semi-desert acacia scrub country.
+But then, in the heat haze ahead, rise the huge volcanic cones of Marsabit.
+Like an island in the sky, the tops of these hills are covered in dense forest that, when the rains have been kind, can appear to glow in greens.
+You'll arrive for lunch at the hotel.
+Later, you'll have an afternoon game drive in the national park.
+Home to some famously long-tusked elephants, loads of forest buffalo as well as bushbuck and leopards (which are rarely seen), Marsabit National Park is very rarely visited.
+Your dinner and overnight stay will be at the Victorian Hotel.

 Main Destination: